collabnix/kubelabs/Autoscaler101/helpers.md

       app: web-service
 ```

-### Steps Explained

-1. **Define the API Version and Kind**:
+This is not very different to how other Kubernetes resources work where the external resource applies its configuration by selecting the deployment with a label.
+The components of the above PodDisruptionBudget are as follows:

 - `apiVersion: policy/v1`: Specifies the API version.
 - `kind: PodDisruptionBudget`: Indicates that this resource is a PDB.

-2. **Metadata**:
 - `name: web-service-pdb`: The name of the PDB.

-3. **Spec**:
 - `minAvailable: 3`: Specifies that at least 3 pods must be available at all times.
 - `selector`: Defines the set of pods the PDB applies to.
 In this case, it matches pods with the label `app: web-service`.

 ### How it Works